StrawChannel95/Fear-of-the-Wanderer/README.md

 ### Clean Installation (Steam)

-**If you use GOG, then please skip to the [GOG Installation and Config](#gog-installation-and-config) section of the README.**
+**If you use GOG, please skip to the [GOG Installation and Config](#gog-installation-and-config) section of the README.**

-In order to ensure that your Fallout: New Vegas and Fallout 3 installations are pristine and vanilla, we are going to completely re-install the game.
-This is especially important if you have modded the game previously, as left-over files might interfere with your installation.
+To ensure that your Fallout: New Vegas and Fallout 3 installations are pristine and vanilla, we will completely reinstall the game.
+This is especially important if you have modded the game previously, as leftover files might interfere with your installation.
 If you never modded Fallout: New Vegas and Fallout 3 and/or never installed other Wabbajack lists, you may skip this step.
 However, I still recommend you verify the game files through Steam in that case.

 - Uninstall Fallout: New Vegas and Fallout 3 through Steam.
 - Navigate to your Steam directory.
 - If there is still a Fallout: New Vegas and Fallout 3 folder there, delete it.

 ### INI Folders (Steam)

 More Fallout-related files are located inside the so-called `INI folder`, which needs to be cleaned out as well.
 It contains your save games as well as the game’s INI files and, if you modded Fallout: New Vegas before, NVSE plugin logs.

 - Navigate to the INI folder; this is found under Documents/My Games.
 - If you have an ongoing vanilla playthrough, back up the Saves folder.
 - Delete everything inside the Fallout: New Vegas and Fallout 3 folders.

 # Steam Config

 ### Reinstallation

 The reinstallation also serves the purpose of relocating the game files to a better directory.
 Using `UAC-protected folders` for the game or any modding tools has a risk of causing issues down the line.
 It is best to avoid those folders to begin with.
 Most Wabbajack list authors, myself included, will not provide support for people who disregard this warning and use UAC-protected folders anyway.
 Note that this does not include the `Steam client`.
 Additionally, Fallout: New Vegas and Mod Organizer 2 should be installed on the same hard drive.
 Ideally, that hard drive would be an SSD to reduce loading times and eliminate stuttering.

 ### Steam Library

-In order to prevent some confusion, I will refer to the Library in Steam as the `Game Library`.
+To prevent some confusion, I will refer to the Library in Steam as the `Game Library`.
 It is the second of four items in the top menu in the Steam client and contains a list of all your games.
 A `Steam Library`, on the other hand, is a folder on your hard drive into which Steam games are installed.
 Since we do not want to have files inside a `UAC-protected folder`, we should not install Fallout: New Vegas in the default directory.
 A new `Steam Library` is required.

-### Setting the Game language to English
+### Setting the Game Language to English

 You must do this for Wabbajack to work.
 If your game was previously set to non-English, make sure to verify your files on Steam after fixing it.
 There is no support for non-English TTW.